Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Probiotics have been present in specific types of food for centuries.
 Science hasn’t always called them by their name – or used them the way we do now.

-In the early 20th century, Elie Metchnikoff proposed that certain bacteria found in yogurt could improve our health if consumed.
+According to the National Center for Complementary and Integrative Health, in the early 20th century, Elie Metchnikoff proposed that certain bacteria found in yogurt could improve our health if consumed.

 Supplement manufacturers have since taken advantage of the opportunity to encourage consumers to introduce “good” bacteria into their digestive tracts, whether they needed the probiotics supplements or not.